-Apart from the industrial property tax exemptions and enterprise zones, key subsidy programs include the Quality Jobs program, which provides investment tax credits and rebates for payroll and sales taxes; and a film production tax credit that now costs more than $100 million a year.
+Apart from the industrial property tax exemptions and enterprise zones, key subsidy programs include the Quality Jobs program, which provides investment tax credits and rebates for payroll and sales taxes; and a film production tax credit which now costs more than $200 million a year.

-The good news is that the state is taking subsidy accountability more seriously, beginning with disclosure.
-Only a few years ago Louisiana did not disclose any recipient data online.
-Now the state is publishing annual reports with lists of recipients for some programs, and in 2010 it created a database called FastLane that includes recipient information for four programs but lacks the subsidy amounts available in the annual reports.
+In 2010 the state created a database called FastLane that includes recipient information for four programs but lacks the subsidy amounts, which are available in downloadable annual reports.
 In our survey of five major programs, we found that the annual reports and FastLane cover three of them.
-The public is still in the dark on which companies are receiving tax credits for equipment purchases and film production.
+In December 2013, the state created a separate database for its film and digital media subsidies.
+The public, however, is still in the dark on which companies are receiving tax credits for equipment purchases.

 Key Subsidy Programs